trdroid/Django-Sample-Apps/booksite/README.md

 <b> Run Migration </b>

-Running a migration reflects the changes done to the models in the database schema i.e. it has the affect of synchronizing the changes done to the models (which in this case is the addition of two models, "Author" and "Book") with the database schema (which in this case is by creating two tables, "Author" and "Book").
+Running a migration reflects the changes done to the models in the database schema i.e. it has the affect of synchronizing the changes done to the models (which in this case is the addition of two models, "Author" and "Book") with the database schema (which in this case is by creating two tables).

 > (vir_env) droid@droidserver:~/onGit/Django/booksite$ python manage.py migrate